 We are interested in Jane Austen’s life, her writings and the era that gave shape to them both.
 We meet regularly in Sydney and have groups around Australia, and produce our major publications Chronicle and Sensibilities twice each year in June and December, and our newssheet Practicalities, which comes out in March and September.

 The Jane Austen Society of Australia Inc. is incorporated under the NSW Associations Incorporation Act 1984.
 Download our association Rules.

 Founder and Past President: Nora Walker

-Susannah Fullerton has been President of JASA for 20 years.
+Susannah Fullerton has been President of JASA for over 20 years.
 She is a well-known lecturer on famous writers and their works, leads literary tours to the UK, USA, Italy and France for Australians Studying Abroad.
-She is the author of Jane Austen and Crime, A Dance with Jane Austen, Happily Ever After Celebrating Jane Austen’s Pride and Prejudice, and Brief Encounters: Literary Travellers in Australia.
+She is the author of Jane Austen and Crime, A Dance with Jane Austen, Happily Ever After Celebrating Jane Austen’s Pride and Prejudice, and Brief Encounters: Literary Travellers in Australia, and her new memoir Jane & I: A Tale of Austen Addiction.
 Susannah has also written and narrated two audio CDs, Finding Katherine Mansfield about the life and works of New Zealand’s greatest writer, and Poetry to Fill a Room.

 The current committee consists of:

 General committee member – Katrina Clifford

 As a not-for-profit society, JASA relies on many volunteers to keep things running smoothly, so don’t hesitate to email email@example.com if you would like to contribute in some other way to the Society.